Koken-Community-Support/OxyGen-Slideshow/README.md

 * The "next"/"previous" buttons only displays back and forward arrows instead of both arrows and text.
 * We added `.sldshw-prev`, `.sldshw-play` & `.sldshw-next` to the parent `<li>` that holds the navigation items to make it easier to style everything to your liking.

-As you can see there is not musch that is different, so wich one you choose to use is solely up to you :D
+As you can see there is not mutch that is different, so wich one you choose to use is solely up to you :D

 ### Original Author
 * [Mike Hartley, bigflannel](http://bigflannel.com)